hyshka/testing-vuejs-talk/NOTES.md

   - it returns a promise that resolves when the browser has hit it's next "tick" in the event queue

-## Testing Vuex in components
-- topics: Vuex, namespaced modules
-- component with simple store is straightforward
-    - if a little verbose
-    - this is what they recommend in the vue-test-utils docs
-    - some examples of passing in a mock $store into mocks
-    - never worked, probably only for basic cases
-    - better to use a Vuex instance
-    - assertions are a bit weird
-    - first arg is "context" just like in a real Vuex action
-- mocking dispatch
-  - simplifies things for larger components
-  - works with namespaced modules
-  - requires a lot of boilerplate
-  - would be less if you keep components small
-  - but makes assertions more intuitive IMO

 ## Stubbing components
 - topics: Vue, vue-test-utils, form input bindings (v-model)
 - show component that will fail